 There are different types of vaccine schedules depending on what they are protecting your body from.
 Some you only need when you’re a baby and some are for when you are older.
 There are also vaccines that happen once in your life and others that are needed every year.

-This chart from the Virginia Department of Health provides the childhood vaccination schedule
+Childhood Vaccination Schedule Chart from the Virginia Department of Health

 Annual vaccines are used when the virus evolves, and strains are different every year.
 Even if you got the flu vaccine last year you still need it this year.

 Vaccines like Chickenpox and Hepatitis B need multiple vaccinations to be effective, and the Tdap vaccine is needed every 10 years after the initial dose.

 You can protect yourself and others!